Algebra

 The main research subjects of our algebra section are number theory, algebraic geometry and representation theory.

-Number theory is the research area in which the properties of `numbers' such as I,2,3,... are studied in the beginning, but it is vastly generalized nowadays.
-Several reaserch subjects in number theory such as algebraic number theory, Galois theory, the theory of automorphic forms and the theory of p-adic numbers are unified and it has been rapidly developed since the latter half of 20th century as arithmetic geometry.
+Number theory is the research area which begins with the study of simple `numbers' such as 1,2,3,..., but has since been vastly generalized.
+Several major areas of number theory--such as algebraic number theory and Galois theory, which study symmetries arising from extensions of number systems; the theory of automorphic forms, rooted in the moduli of elliptic curves; and the theory of p-adic numbers, which involves completing number systems with respect to a prime number p--have been unified and developed rapidly since the latter half of the 20th century under the framework of arithmetic geometry.
 One achievement of arithmetic geometry is the proof of Fermat's last theorem in 1995.
-Our research group has a long tradition in which the theory of class field theory is completed by Teiji Takagi.
+In our research group, we carry on a tradition that dates back to Teiji Takagi's class field theory.
 In keeping with this tradition, we continue to conduct world level research in number theory, in particular in the area of Galois representations, ramification theory, Langlands correspondence, p-adic Hodge theory and p-adic differential equations.

 Algebraic geometry is the research area in which shapes defined by polynomials are studied.
+The field has grown by adopting methods from complex analysis, differential geometry, and topology.
 In 70's, the theory of Kodaira dimension, Hodge theory, toric geometry and the theory of minimal models are developed.
 Recently, it has been considered to be important also to study algebraic geometry related to mathematical physics.
 In our research group, we study on higher dimensional algebraic geometry, derived categories, K3 surfaces, Calabi-Yau varieties, Fano varieties, singularities, motives and algebraic geometry in positive characteristic.

 Algebra is originally the research area based on operations such as addition, multiplication and so on, but it has been widely developed, being tied with geometry, analysis, mathematical physics and computer science.